triton-inference-server/model_analyzer/docs/config_search.md

 this will find greater than 95% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.

 After it has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.

+## Multi-Model Search Mode

+_This mode is in EARLY ACCESS and has the following limitations:_

+- Can only be run in `quick` search mode
+- Cannot set limitations on min/max batch size, concurrency or instance count
+- Does not support individual model constraints, only global
+- Does not support individual model weighting, all models are treated with equal priority when trying to maximize objective value
+- Does not support detailed reporting, only summary reports

+Multi-model concurrent search mode can be enabled by adding the parameter `--run-config-profile-models-concurrently-enable` to the CLI.

+It uses Quick Search mode's hill climbing algorithm to search all models configurations spaces in parallel, looking for the maximal objective value within the specified constraints.
+In limited testing, we have observed positive outcomes towards finding the maximum objective value; with runtimes of less than one hour (compared to the days it would take a brute force run to complete).

+After it has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.

+\*Note: The algorithm attempts to find the most fair and optimal result for all models, by evaluating each model objective's gain/loss.
+In many cases this will results in the algorithm choosing a configuration that has a lower total combined throughput (if that was the objective), if this more better balances the throughputs through all the models.